VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 ## Introduction

-`PlantBiophysics.jl` was designed to make new model implementation very simple.
+`PlantBiophysics.jl` was designed to make new model implementation very simple thanks to `PlantSimEngine`.
 So let's learn about how to implement your own model with a simple example: implementing a new stomatal conductance model.

 ## Inspiration